Do you write PHD or PhD? Is it French fry or french fry? How do we refer to Canada’s Indigenous people?

 All the names of religions are proper names and take an initial cap: Catholic, Protestant, Jewish, Baha’i, etc.

 Capitalize Indigenous, as Indigenous people.
 Also capitalize First Nation(s), Inuit and Métis.
 Also Innu.
 Avoid “native” when possible; native does not denote a specific ethnicity such as First Nations.
+For more details, see Indigenous Peoples under the Inclusive Language section of this style guide.

 Proper names that have acquired independent meaning are lower case: french fry, brussels sprouts, scotch whisky.